 This trip can be made from the town of Valdez, also called Alaska’s Little Switzerland.
 Looking for the best accommodation in town?
 Options are minimal, I stayed Best Western Valdez Harbor Inn, right at the harbor side and offering comfortable rooms and quick wifi.
 Check all other options for staying in Valdez here.

-4. Glacier cruising
+Glacier cruising for a day

 You can do glacier cruising from various places in Alaska.
 When going from Seward, have a look at the Seward Windsong Lodge which is located right in the middle of nature.
 Alternatively, you may opt to stay right at the harbor side at the Breeze Inn, another favorite accommodation of mine.
 Various cruises also leave from Whittier, not the best place to stay overnight to be honest.
 Better would be to overnight in Anchorage or Girdwood which is a short drive away only.